mstrielnikov/WalletServiceAuth/README.md

 ## Improvements & TODO
 ### 1. Security of network communications
-The backend provided interacts with user a lot.
-Despite the fact, there is minimum sensitive information transfered, protection of initial `/register` & `/login` routes against Men-in-the-Middle attacks is still crucial.
-Standard TLS can be applied.
-No rate limiting or advanced auth.
+* The backend provided interacts with the user a lot.
+Despite the fact that there is minimal sensitive information transferred, protection of initial `/register` & `/login` routes against Men-in-the-Middle attacks is still crucial.
+Standard TLS can be applied. * No rate limiting or advanced auth

 ### 2. Frontend
-The presence of user-friendly fronted would be handy especially to vizualize the whole flow: `Register -> Login -> Generate Key -> Sign` and provide QR-code to user for login.
+The presence of a user-friendly front-end would be handy, especially for visualizing the entire flow: `Register -> Login -> Generate Key -> Sign`, and providing a QR code to the user for login.

 ### 3. Flexible login methods
-The integration different login methods would be beneficial to improve user experience and suitability to different scenarios using:
+The integration of different login methods would be beneficial to improve user experience and suitability to different scenarios using:
 * Optional integration with Mail or SMS based factors for potential reset functionality
 * Full-fledged OAuth integration like in [Sui blockchain](https://docs.sui.io/concepts/cryptography/zklogin) or other zkLogin implementations
-* PassKeys stored on user provided devices, cloud disks or hardware keys
+* PassKeys stored on user-provided devices, cloud disks, or hardware keys etc
 * Login with existing wallets or WalletConnect

 ### 4. Integrations with existing blockchains
-* For the backend provided only simulates assignation of ETH compatible wallet address.
-It would be more practical to allow user plug-in and auth own wallet.
+* The backend only simulates the assignment of an ETH-compatible wallet address.
+It would be more practical to allow users to plug in and authenticate their own wallets.
 For example, via WalletConnect or TrustWallet integration etc.
-* Considering integration with different chains, the given Wallet-as-a-Service backend could be extended to authenticate user in dApps without exposing own wallets in multiple chains
+* Considering integration with different chains, the given Wallet-as-a-Service backend could be extended to authenticate users in dApps without exposing their own wallets in multiple chains

 ### 5. No recovery
-No recovery for the lost passphrase (standard for wallets) if no MPC-based solutions considered or until OAuth compatibility / zk Login.
+No recovery for the lost passphrase (standard for wallets) if no MPC-based solutions are considered or until OAuth compatibility / zk Login.

 ### Use in production
 * Requires rate limiting to prevent abuse of endpoints or attacks
 * Enable TLS for PostgreSQL
 * Single node deployment.
-The production may require scaling of application instances and enabling postgres replication
+The production may require scaling of application instances and enabling PostgreSQL replication
-* For the cases of high load and/or high availability read- and write- heavy workloads may be separated.
-Still advising to use postgres for looking up user and wallet data while message buss may be utilized for event processing like message signing, address assignation and JWT emitting.
+* For the cases of high load and/or high availability, read- and write-heavy workloads may be separated.
+Still advise using PostgreSQL for looking up user and wallet data, while the message bus may be used for event processing, such as message signing, address assignment, and JWT emission.

 ## Previous version
-There is old version [available in  branch](https://github.com/mstrielnikov/WalletServiceAuth/blob/master/src/main.rs) without 2FA.
+There is an old version [available in the branch](https://github.com/mstrielnikov/WalletServiceAuth/blob/master/src/main.rs) without 2FA.